One of the children’s favourite dishes in Thailand has been Sweet & Sour Fish or “Phad Prew Wan Pla”.

 - Always prepare all the ingredients prior to cooking.

 - Only cook one or two serves of the dish at a time.

 - Taste the dish when the sauces have been added.
 Adjust the ingredients and sauces as you cook to get the balance between sweet & sour, spicy or salty.

-It may sound tedious to only prepare one or two serves at a time but this really works and takes no time at all because all the veges have been prepped and are ready for use.
-I usually cook the children first with only a tiny bit of mild chilli and then I make Mr GG and my dish.
+It may sound tedious to only prepare one or two serves at a time, but this really works and takes no time at all, since all the vegetables have already been prepped and are ready for use.
+I usually cook the children’s first with only a tiny bit of mild chilli and then I make the spicier adult version.
 The teenager is left the “mise en place” ingredients in containers in the fridge.
 When he comes home he can prepare his meal fresh and have it on the table in under 5 minutes.

 - 200 gm fish

 - 1/4 cup onion chopped